 Which is better trailing or fixed stops?

-Well, this might be confusing for many, but the choice between a trailing stop and a fixed stop loss depends on your individual trading style, risk tolerance, and market conditions.
-Both approaches have their advantages and disadvantages. let’s explore!
+Well, this might be a hard rock for newbie, but the choice between a trailing stop and a fixed stop loss depends on your individual trading style, risk tolerance, and market conditions.
+Remember, both approaches have their advantages and disadvantages.
+So, let’s explore!

 Trailing stops are useful in volatile markets where prices can change rapidly.
 The trailing stop is more flexible than a fixed stop loss because it adjusts to market conditions, allowing you to capture more profit in a rapidly rising or falling market.